-All freelance writers should have their own web site or blog!
+All freelance writers should have their own, professional, website or blog!

-That’s a pretty strong statement; here’s why it’s true:
+That’s a pretty strong statement; here’s why it’s true you need a website:

 The people who will pay you for your writing are searching the web for writers.